root-project/root-evolution/proposals/0001-modularization.md

 It is challenging to define package granularity.
 That is left for the users.
 Packages should not contain too little and too big modules because this in a way defeats the purpose of modularization.
 Packages should not contain too many and too small modules because this introduces a lot of package management overhead.

 ### Manifest file
-Package is defined by set of fields defined in “manifest” file.
+Package is defined by set of fields defined in a ''manifest'' file.
 Manifest file is particularly defined the format of file that defined the invoice of package, like list of dependencies or source of package.

 Manifest: set of metadata describing the package.
 1. Name of package